-Monaco, a sovereign city-state and microstate on the French Riviera, borders France and is located on the Mediterranean Sea.
-Home to nearly 39,000 residents, including approximately 9,500 Monégasque nationals, it's recognized as one of the wealthiest and most expensive places globally.
+Monaco is a sovereign city-state and microstate located on the French Riviera in Western Europe, bordering France.
+It is known as one of the wealthiest and most expensive places globally, with a population of nearly 39,000, including around 9,883 Monégasque nationals.
 French is the official language, but Monégasque, English, and Italian are also widely spoken.

 According to the constitution of 1911, the principality was subdivided into three municipalities.

-Since 1911, Monaco has been governed under a constitutional monarchy, with the Sovereign Prince as head of state.
+Monaco has been governed under a constitutional monarchy since 1911, with the Sovereign Prince of Monaco as head of state.

-Since 1911, part of the Monte Carlo Rally has been held in the principality and is organized by the Automobile Club de Monaco.
+Since 1911, part of the Monte Carlo Rally has been held in the principality, originally held at the behest of Prince Albert I.

-In 1917, the municipalities were merged into one and accorded the status of Wards or Quartiers.
+In 1917, the municipalities of Monaco were merged into one and accorded the status of Wards or Quartiers thereafter.

 In July 1918, a new Franco-Monégasque Treaty was signed, providing for limited French protection over Monaco.

-In 1918 the French Treaty was signed, supporting Monaco's independence from France.
+In 1918, the French Treaty supported Monaco's independence from France.

-In 1919, the Treaty of Versailles endorsed the Franco-Monégasque Treaty, establishing that Monégasque international policy would align with French interests.
+In 1919, the Treaty of Versailles endorsed the Franco-Monégasque Treaty, aligning Monégasque international policy with French interests.

-In 1925, St Paul's Church, an Anglican church located in Monte Carlo, was dedicated.
+In 1925, St Paul's Church, an Anglican church, was dedicated in the Avenue de Grande Bretagne in Monte Carlo.

-In September 1943, after Mussolini's fall from power, the German Wehrmacht occupied Italy and Monaco, leading to the Nazi deportation of the Jewish population.
+In September 1943, after Mussolini's fall, the German Wehrmacht occupied Italy and Monaco, leading to the Nazi deportation of the Jewish population.

-In August 1944, the Germans executed René Borghini, Joseph-Henri Lajoux, and Esther Poggio, who were Resistance leaders.
+In August 1944, the Germans executed René Borghini, Joseph-Henri Lajoux and Esther Poggio, who were leaders of the Resistance.

-In 1948, the Association Culturelle Israélite de Monaco was founded, housing a synagogue, a community Hebrew school, and a kosher food shop in Monte Carlo.
+In 1948, the Association Culturelle Israélite de Monaco was founded, containing a synagogue, a community Hebrew school, and a kosher food shop, located in Monte Carlo.

 In 1949, Rainier III succeeded to the throne upon the death of his grandfather, Prince Louis II.

-Since 1953, AS Monaco FC has competed at the top level for all but six seasons.
+AS Monaco FC has competed at the top level for all but six seasons since 1953.

-On 19 April 1956, Prince Rainier married the American actress Grace Kelly, an event that brought global attention to Monaco.
+On 19 April 1956, Prince Rainier married the American actress Grace Kelly, an event that drew international attention to Monaco.

-The building for the Reformed church, located in Rue Louis Notari, dates from 1958 to 1959.
+The building of the Reformed church located in Rue Louis Notari dates from 1958 to 1959.

-In 1959, Monaco began participating in the Eurovision Song Contest.
+In 1959, Monaco began its regular participation in the Eurovision Song Contest.

-The building for the Reformed church, located in Rue Louis Notari, dates from 1958 to 1959.
+The building of the Reformed church located in Rue Louis Notari dates from 1958 to 1959.

-In 1962, an amendment to the constitution abolished capital punishment, provided for women's suffrage, and established a Supreme Court.
+In 1962, an amendment to the constitution abolished capital punishment, provided for women's suffrage and established a Supreme Court of Monaco.

 In 1963, Monaco made a special agreement with France in which French customs laws apply in Monaco and its territorial waters.

-In 1967, Minouche Barelli represented Monaco in the Eurovision Song Contest.
+In 1967, French-born Minouche Barelli represented Monaco in the Eurovision Song Contest.

-From 1973 to 2008 was the opening round of the World Rally Championship (WRC).
+From 1973 to 2008, the Monte Carlo Rally was the opening round of the World Rally Championship (WRC).

 In 1979, Monaco participated in the Eurovision Song Contest.